nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Legend | Description
 -------|-------------
-d | Day in the calendar, ranging from 0 - 31, without leading zeroes MMM | 3-letter textual representation of a month in the calendar, ranging from Jan - Dec yyyy | Numerical 4-digit year in the calendar, e.g. 2021
+d | Day in the calendar month, ranging from 0 - 31, without leading zeroes MMM | 3-letter textual representation of a month in the calendar year, ranging from Jan - Dec yyyy | Numerical 4-digit representation of a year in the calendar, e.g. 2021

 Some example year inputs: `3 Jan 2021`, `21 Feb 2021`, `30 Mar 2021`